Holidays in term time (penalty notices)

 Penalty notices, when issued, tells the parents/carers to pay a fine of £60 (if paid within 21 days) or £120 if paid within 28 days (from September 2013).

 It is the head teacher's/principal's decision if an absence is to be authorised or not.
-They may request the Attendance and Prosecution Service to consider issuing a penalty notice for any pupil with irregular school attendance.*
+They may request the Schools Attendance Support Service to consider issuing a penalty notice for any pupil with irregular school attendance.*

 (*Supplements existing sanctions under Section 444 of the Education Act 1996 (as amended by Anti Social Behaviour Act 2003 and Section 36 of the Children Act 1989).
 Parents may be prosecuted for the original offence if the penalty is not paid.)